moneroexamples/onion-monero-blockchain-explorer/README.md

  - have images which might be used for [coockless tracking](http://lucb1e.com/rp/cookielesscookies/)),
  - track users activates through google analytics,
  - are closed sourced,
- - are not available as hidden services, and
+ - are not available as hidden services,
- - have very only basic search capapilites.
+ - have very only basic search capabilities,
+ - cant identify users ouputs based on provided Monero address and viewkey.

 In this example, these limitations are addressed by development of